 A student admitted to the program is expected to maintain continuity in his/her academic program and enroll each semester until all requirements are completed.
 Normally, a part time student should complete a minimum of three (3) credits per semester.
 Full time students must complete a minimum of nine (9) credits per semester.
-All requirements for the Master of Public Health degree must be completed within a period of five years from the student's enrollment for graduate study.
+All requirements for the Master of Public Health degree must be completed within a period of five years from the student's enrollment for graduate study unless otherwise approved by the MPH program director.
 For information on leaves of absence and extensions, consult the Academic Regulations and Standards section in the Graduate Catalog.